Daniel J. Frey

 When we turn our backs on injustice, that same prejudice will rebound upon us.

-When we refuse to do the right thing, we become small, something place and time will forget.
+When we refuse to do the right thing, we become small, something that place and time will forget.

 Neglect.